DK-Hostmaster/preactivation-service-specification/README.md

 # Resources

-A list of resources for DK Hostmaster pre-activation service support is found below.
+A list of resources for DK Hostmaster pre-activation service support is listed below.

 ## Demo Client